alanmansour/GramAI/reports/README.md

 >
 > Answer:

-We choose a couple of frameworks for the project.
-For the machine learning part, we used a framework call `HappyTransformer`.
+We chose a couple of frameworks for the project.
+For the machine learning part, we used a framework called `HappyTransformer`.
 It is a library built on top of `HuggingFace`.
-It used for creating transformer models.
+It is used for creating transformer models.
 We used a text-to-text transformer for our base model.
-The base model is pre-trained but is not trained for the grammar correction task. `HappyTransformer` was very helpful to complete the project.
-It simplifies model creation and training and integrates well with other tools we used like wandb.
-The library also gives a lot of good logging during the training so we have an idea of  We have also used Dash for creating an interface for the client app.
+The base model is pre-trained for other tasks but is not trained for grammar correction. `HappyTransformer` was very helpful to complete the project.
+It simplifies model creation and training, and integrates well with other tools we used like `wandb`.
+The library also gives a lot of good logging during the training so we have an idea of what goes wrong.
+We have also used `Dash` for creating an interface for the client app.

 ## Coding environment